Khmer Air Force: Operational hazards

 Although regarded by most outside observers as the most professional branch of the Cambodian armed forces, the Khmer Air Force was seriously handicapped throughout its existence by several key problems that undermined its efficiency.
-Being an all-volunteer, technically-proficient service, the KAF was long plagued by shortages of skilled pilots, experienced flight instructors, and support personnel, coupled by the inconsistent quality of forward air controllers, pilot fatigue, inadequate training, lack of effective leadership – exacerbated by constant changes in command – and its inability to organize itself.
+Being an all-volunteer, technically-proficient service, the KAF was long plagued by shortages of skilled pilots – which forced KAF transport aircraft to sometimes having to take off with a single pilot on the cockpit, without the support of a co-pilot –, experienced flight instructors, and support personnel, coupled by the inconsistent quality of forward air controllers, pilot fatigue, inadequate training, lack of effective leadership – exacerbated by constant changes in command – and its inability to organize itself.
 Other chronic problems included an unfocused inventory, inadequate maintenance of airframes, unsuitable airfields, and an insufficient night support capability.
 As with the Cambodian Army, the KAF faced severe budgetary restraints after U.S. financial aid was slashed in 1973 and was riven by corruption: its pilots showed more interest to fly contraband operations than combat missions – most of the KAF's transport aircraft regularly experienced landing gear problems since the aircrews often tended to accept paid transportation services, overloading their planes with unauthorized civilian passengers and cargo – and also demanded bribes from Cambodian Army ground units before providing air support.

 Training accidents remained a serious problem: in 1972–73 the morale of the Khmer Air Force pilots was strained by a series of crashes involving the T-28D Trojan, the T-41D Mescalero, and the AU-24A Stallion.
 Confidence in the T-28D eroded after fourteen crashes were recorded during a twelve-month period, even though eight of the crashes were due to pilot error, three to enemy anti-aircraft ground fire and only three to mechanical failure.
 Four T-41D trainers were also lost in separate incidents during July 1972, all pilots being killed.
 The AU-24A was beset with a long list of technical faults, which became painfully clear on August 10, 1973, after a Stallion crashed on a rocket pass, killing its crew and forced the KAF Command to ground temporarily the entire mini-gunship fleet.

 Another problem that plagued the KAF was political dissent amongst its ranks.
 The 1st Fighter Squadron was regarded with deep distrust by both the FANK High Command and the Republican government, after some dissident pilots from that squadron tried unsuccessfully to assassinate top military and political officials (including President Lon Nol) on at least three separate occasions: